All the 4-legged members of our herd! Photos are credited to:

 Sponsored by: Didi B., Dell P. Dorothy C., and Shelly B.

 Jumpin' Jack Flash (aka Jack) is our resident baby.
-We estimate him to be about 2 months old.
-Him and his mom, Journey, were rescued from a livestock auction in Buckeye on June 2, 2018.
+We estimate him to be about 1 year old.
+Him and his mom, Journey, were rescued from a livestock auction in Buckeye on June 2, 2018, and he was around 2 months old.

 It was 104 degrees and Alexis and Jim were there for hours, but they pushed through and made sure that every. single. horse at that auction found a home, and they did.
 All 23 horses were taken to rescues or private buyers, giving them another chance at life.